-The NOA NOA Art Residency offers our Artists-in-residence a large space, a studio to carry out their research and creative experiments working personally and freely.
+The NOA NOA Art Residency offers our Artists-in-residence a large space inside the Villa, a Studio to carry out their research and creative experiments working personally and freely.

-The Work Plan provides days entirely dedicated to artistic production and working days combined with meetings, labs and other activities specified in the Activities section.
+The Work Plan provides days entirely dedicated to artistic production and working days combined with other activities specified in the Activities section.

 During the three weeks stay our Artists-in-residence will be supported by a tutor who will guide them in their personal experience.
 The tutor will also define the work plan of each Artists-in-residence.
-Both the tutor and our Artists-in-residence will pay attention to every single detail (size, number of art works, technique) in order to create art works which will be exhibited on July 20th 2018 at the end of the NOA NOA Art Residency experience.
+Both the tutor and our Artists-in-residence will pay attention to every single detail (theme, size, technique…) in order to create art works or/and installations inspired by the Indonesian culture.